- Day 1 – Queenstown - The Catlins

-We set out early this morning to reach Aoraki/Mt Cook and set up in The Hermitage Hotel, our accommodation for tonight.
-This morning we will have the option to do some aerial photography (optional extra) we will take a flight over Aoraki/Mt Cook and land for an hour with a guide to photograph the glacier.
-The rest of the day will be taken up alternating between locations in the park.
-We will capture the panoramic views of the Tasman and Hooker valleys, including alpine lakes, sweeping river vistas, and views of New Zealand’s highest peaks.
+This morning we will have the chance to do some aerial photography (see optional extras below), taking a flight over Aoraki/Mt Cook and landing on the Tasman glacier to capture high alpine views across the Southern Alps.
+The rest of the day will be taken up by visiting locations in the Tasman and Hooker valleys, including alpine lakes, sweeping river vistas, and views of New Zealand’s highest peaks.
 All the locations we visit are within easy walks along well-graded tracks on the valley floors.

 The day begins with the option for some pre-dawn astrophotography and sunrise shoot before heading back to the hotel for breakfast.
-We then leave Aoraki/Mt Cook and drive South toward Twizel.
-Here we shall take the road toward Lake Ohau to capture some high country autumnal scenes.
-In the afternoon we travel back to Queenstown, stopping en route to capture the last of the autumn colours.
+We then leave Aoraki/Mt Cook and drive South toward Twizel, stopping to capture some lesser-known location for high country scenes.
+In the afternoon we travel back to Queenstown.

 - Day 8 – Glenorchy

-Departing Queenstown, we head to Te Anau and take the Milford Highway up the Eglinton Valley.
+We departing from Queenstown taking the Milford Highway up the Eglinton Valley.
 Winding through the mountains; past dark, brooding lakes and mossy beech forests, perched at impossibly steep slopes, we arrive at Milford Sound.
 Milford Sound is one of the country's most iconic locations, granite peaks soar more than a mile above the dark waters of the fjord.
 Huge waterfalls tumble down into the sea giving the area a scale and grandeur that has to be seen to be believed.
-A night here provide the chances to capture a dramatic light over Mitre Peak at both sunrise and sunset, from a variety of locations.
+A night here provides the chances to capture a dramatic light over Mitre Peak at both sunrise and sunset, from a variety of locations.

 - Day 10 – Te Anau

-Today we will head back to Te Anau to spend a night.
+After shooting sunrise over Mitre Peak we will spend the day exploring some more locations along the Milford road that we missed yesterday before heading back to Te Anau to spend a night.
 We walk the tranquil shores of Lake Te Anau, the South Island’s largest lake, on an easy path at the start of the Kepler Track.
-We photograph the sunset over the lake, with a vast array of mountains beyond.
+This evening we photograph the sunset over the lake, with a vast array of mountains beyond.

 - Day 11 – Doubtful Sound

-This morning we transfer to Pearl Harbour, Manapouri.
-We will cruise across picturesque Lake Manapouri to West Arm before travelling through the dense rainforest across Wilmot Pass.
+After sunrise, we transfer to Pearl Harbour in Manapouri, to cruise across picturesque Lake Manapouri to West Arm before travelling through the dense rainforest across Wilmot Pass.
 Once at Deep Cove we board our boat for an overnight cruise of beautiful Doubtful Sound.
-On board, there are excellent photo opportunities of waterfalls, rainforest and mountains as we head into a truly untouched part of the Te Wahipounamu World Heritage Area.
+Onboard, there are excellent photo opportunities of waterfalls, rainforest and mountains as we head into a truly untouched part of the Te Wahipounamu World Heritage Area.

 - Day 12 – Doubtful Sound - Queenstown

-Waking up on the boat sheltered in the wilderness of Doubtful Sound, we cruise through some of the fjord’s most stunning scenery, No matter what the weather, Fiordland is always spectacular.
-After arriving back to Pearl Harbour, we return to Queenstown to meet with outgoing flights.
+Waking up on the boat sheltered in the wilderness of Doubtful Sound, we cruise through some of the fiord’s most stunning scenery.
+No matter what the weather, Fiordland is always spectacular.
+After arriving back to Pearl Harbour, we can drop you off in Te Anau or provide travel back Queenstown to connect with late afternoon flights.